Quantum GraviElectro Dynamics: Particle creation in the strong field

-The Schwinger effect is a phenomenon that a strong static electric field creates pairs of charged particles that are then separated by the same strong electric field against the attraction between them.
-On the other hand, when a strong gravitational field produces a pair of charged particles, both particles are attracted by the gravitational and electric fields, after which the pair annihilates back into the vacuum.
-Fortunately, exceptional circumstances can exist on the event horizon of a black hole.
-The black hole's strong gravitational field produces a pair of charged particles close enough to its event horizon that one of the particles in the pair falls into the hole, allowing the rest to reach the asymptotic observer without annihilation.
-This phenomenon is known as the \emph{Hawking radiation}.
-We estimate the thermodynamical temperature of the Hawking radiation from the Schwarzschild black hole utilising the same method used for the Schwinger effect.
+The Schwinger effect is a phenomenon where a strong static electric field produces pairs of charged particles, which are then separated by the same strong electric field against the attraction between them.
+On the other hand, when a strong gravitational field produces a pair of charged particles, both particles are attracted by the gravitational and electric fields, and the pair annihilates back into the vacuum.
+Fortunately, exceptional circumstances can exist at the event horizon of a black hole.
+The black hole's strong gravitational field produces a pair of charged particles so close to its event horizon that one of the particles in the pair falls into the hole, allowing the rest to reach the asymptotic observer without annihilation.
+This phenomenon is known as \textit{Hawking radiation}.
+We estimate the thermodynamic temperature of the Hawking radiation from the Schwarzschild black hole using the same method as for the Schwinger effect.